Campus

 Biography

-In my scholarship, I contribute to the growing academic field of science and religion, which explores the evolving relationship between scientific and religious thought and culture.
-My research spans topics such as thought experiments, pluralist theories of knowledge, embodiment and human sexuality, and the role of religion in democratic societies.
-Recent publications include Thought Experiments, Science, and Theology (2024) and Science & Religion in a Democratic Society (forthcoming).
-I am an elected Fellow of the International Society for Science and Religion.
+My scholarship examines how scientific and religious forms of reasoning shape public knowledge, culture, and democratic life, and it engages topics such as thought experiments, pluralist theories of knowledge, embodiment and human sexuality, and the role of religion in democratic societies.
+Recent publications include Thought Experiments, Science, and Theology (2024) and Science & Religion in a Democratic Society (coming out in 2026).
+My current project takes an ethnographic approach to the longstanding question of whether theology can continue to function as a science, with a focus on institutional and intellectual transformations in reunified Germany.
+In 2015, I was elected a Fellow of the International Society for Science and Religion, the leading professional organization in my field.

 Selected Publications